qmzheng09work/qmzheng09work.github.io/_pages/cv.md

 * 01/2023 - 06/2024: **Research Assistant Professor**
   * Department of Land Surveying and Geo-Informatics, The Hong Kong Polytechnic University
-  * Affliated with The JC STEM Lab of Earth Observations (Lab Head: [Prof. Qihao Weng](https://www.polyu.edu.hk/lsgi/people/academic-staff/prof-weng-qihao/))
+  * Affliated with The JC STEM Lab of Earth Observations

 * 01/2023 - 10/2023: **Lab Manager**
   * The JC STEM Lab of Earth Observations, The Hong Kong Polytechnic University